IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: More Experiment Results and Discussions

 \subsection{Functioning IRG-MotionLLM as a Text-Motion Reward Model.}

 So far, we have shown that IRG-Motion performs robust evaluation on the alignment between the generated motion and goal text.
-However, one more question remains unresolved: \emph{How can IRG-MotionLLM benefit existing motion generator?}
+However, a question remain unresolved: \emph{How can the assessment ability of IRG-MotionLLM benefit existing motion generator?} The intuition behind this question is that if our IRG-MotionLLM is capable to perform \emph{high-quality} and \emph{transferable} motion assessment, the assessment signal can be used to enhance another motion generator.

-To answer this question, inspired by existing works on Reinforcement Learning from AI Feedback (RLAIF) \cite{atom,pappa2024modipo,VQAScore,zhang2024generative}, we function our IRG-MotionLLM as a new reward model to evaluate the alignment between generated motion and the goal text, and use it to further enhance the existing motion generator.
-We then compare IRG-MotionLLM on all stages with other possible reward models on AToM-general Benchmark \cite{atom}.
+To evaluate IRG-MotionLLM's motion assessment capacity, inspired by existing works on Reinforcement Learning from AI Feedback (RLAIF) \cite{atom,pappa2024modipo,VQAScore,zhang2024generative}, we function our IRG-MotionLLM as a new reward model to evaluate the alignment between generated motion and the goal text, and use it to further enhance the existing motion generator.
+We then compare IRG-MotionLLM with other possible reward models \cite{achiam2023gpt,motionpatch} on AToM-general Benchmark \cite{atom}.

 \textbf{Text-Motion Alignment Score Calculation}.
 Inspired by VQAScore \cite{VQAScore}, we calculate the text-motion alignment score based on the output probability of tokens that contain evaluation signals.

-- For our \emph{Stage-1} model, given the generated motion and the goal text, we ask the model to perform Motion Refinement Instructing task.
-After that, we compute the output probability of ``\emph{No}'' on the first output token, and use it as the alignment score.
-The reason behind this strategy is that the model is trained to output ``\emph{No refinements needed.}'' only when the given motion and goal text are perfectly aligned.

-- For our \emph{Stage-2} and \emph{Stage-3} model, we first ask the model to perform native interleaved reasoning.
+Specifically, we first ask the model to perform native interleaved reasoning.
 After that, we use the same strategy as introduced in \cref{sec:discussion_rebustness} and \cref{fig:robustness_pipeline} to insert the generated motion into the reasoning trajectory.
-After that, we feed the reasoning instruction, goal text goal analysis, perturbation motion together with step plans and assessment prefix (``\emph{Evaluation: The generated motion}'') to the model.
+After that, we feed the reasoning instruction, goal text goal analysis, generated motion together with step plans and assessment prefix (``\emph{Evaluation: The generated motion}'') to the model.
 Finally, we compute the output probability of ``\emph{perfectly}'' on the first output token, and use it as the alignment score.
 The reason behind this strategy is that in Stage-2, model is trained to respond with ``\emph{Evaluation: The generated motion perfectly aligns with ...}'' only when the given motion and goal text are perfectly aligned.

 \textbf{Building Preference Pairs \& Optimization}.
 Following AToM \cite{atom}, we use MotionGPT \cite{motiongpt} as the base model.
 We use the same goal text prompts as provided in official repository of AToM \cite{atom} to generate motions and build 3600 preference pairs based on the text-motion alignment scores.
 The optimization details are kept the same as the official implementation of AToM \cite{atom}.